pytorch/tutorials/recipes_source/torch_compile_caching_tutorial.rst

 Inductor Cache Settings
 ----------------------------

 Most of these caches are in-memory, only used within the same process, and are transparent to the user.
 An exception is the FX graph cache that stores compiled FX graphs.
-This cache allows Inductor to avoid recompilation across process boundaries when it encounters the same graph with the same Tensor input shapes (and the same configuration, etc.).
+This cache allows Inductor to avoid recompilation across process boundaries when it encounters the same graph with the same Tensor input shapes (and the same configuration).
 The default implementation stores compiled artifacts in the system temp directory.
-An optional feature also supports sharing those artifacts within a cluster by storing them in Redis.
+An optional feature also supports sharing those artifacts within a cluster by storing them in a Redis database.

 There are a few settings relevant to caching and to FX graph caching in particular.
-The settings are accessible via environment variables, or can be hard-coded in Inductor’s config file.
+The settings are accessible via environment variables listed below or can be hard-coded in the Inductor’s config file.

 TORCHINDUCTOR_FX_GRAPH_CACHE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~